Our residences are more than just a place to eat and sleep. They provide a unique social environment, and form an important part of University life.

-If UEA is your insurance choice, you should still apply for accommodation.
-We only allocate rooms to confirmed students, so if you subsequently accept an unconditional offer from another University, you should notify the Accommodation Office that you no longer require your accommodation.
+If UEA is your insurance choice you are not guaranteed accommodation but you should still apply for a room.
+We only allocate rooms to confirmed students, so if you subsequently accept an unconditional offer from another University, you should notify the UEA Accommodation Office that you no longer require your accommodation.

 Can I have a look inside the Residences before I apply?

-If you wish to do so please come to one of the UEA Open Days which feature a tour of residences.
-If you are unable to attend one of the Open Days and you would like to look at a room in any of our Residences, your prospective School of Study may be able to organise a tour.
+If you wish to do so please come to one of the UEA Open Days which feature a tour of Residences.
+If you are unable to attend one of the Open Days and you would like to look at a room in any of our Residences, your prospective School of Studies may be able to organise a tour.
 You should contact UEA's Admissions Team directly.

-What if I arrive in the UK outside of Accommodation Office hours?
+What if I arrive in the UK outside of UEA Accommodation Office hours?

-If you will be arriving in the UK late at night and will not be able to get to UEA within our opening hours, you are advised to make arrangements for accommodation – we would advise that you book a room in a hotel close to the airport you are flying in to.
-You can then arrive at UEA during arrival hours and be met by people who can provide a service to you to help you settle in to your room.
+If you will be arriving in the UK late at night and will not be able to get to UEA within our opening hours, we recommend that you make arrangements for overnight accommodation.
+You can then arrive at UEA during office hours when the faculties, shops, catering and retail outlets are open.

 Can I move in to my room early?